The expected value of sample information calculations for external validation of risk prediction models: Introduction

-Clinical prediction models that quantify the risk of medically significant events are a key aspect of individualized medicine.
-Before being trusted for clinical use in a target population, a model needs to undergo validation in a representative sample from that population.
-Model performance during such external validation is assessed in various ways, which can broadly be classified as prediction error (e.g., Brier score), discrimination (e.g., c-statistic), calibration (e.g., calibration intercept and slope), and net benefit (NB)\textsuperscript{1}.
-Among such metrics, NB is a decision-theoretic one, as it enables direct assessment of the clinical utility of a model (i.e., if a model's expected NB is higher than alternatives, it is expected to confer clinical utility).
-Due to such strong decision-theoretic underpinnings, and despite its relatively new arrival in the field of predictive analytics, NB has gained significant momentum and has become a standard component of modern external validation studies\textsuperscript{2}.
+Risk prediction models that quantify the probability of clinical events are a key aspect of individualized medicine.
+Once developed, these models are often used in diverse populations.
+Before being trusted for clinical use in a new population, a prediction model needs to undergo validation in a representative sample from that population\textsuperscript{1}.
+For example, the original Framingham risk scores for cardiovascular disease risk are developed using data from the Framingham County in the US, but are externally validated for use in many different populations\textsuperscript{2}.

+During a validation study, the performance of the prediction model is assessed in terms of average prediction error, discrimination (e.g., c-statistic), calibration (e.g., calibration intercept and slope), and net benefit (NB)\textsuperscript{3}.
+Among such metrics, NB is a decision-theoretic one, as it enables direct assessment of the clinical utility of a model (i.e., if a model's expected NB is higher than that of alternatives, it is expected to confer clinical utility).
+Due to such decision-theoretic underpinnings, and despite its relatively new arrival in the field of predictive analytics, NB has gained significant momentum and has become a standard component of modern external validation studies\textsuperscript{4}.

 When interpreting the results of a validation study, the finite size of the validation sample means that the assessment of model performance is accompanied by uncertainty.
-Uncertainty in conventional metrics of model performance is typically communicated using classical inferential methods (e.g., 95\% confidence interval {[}CI{]} around c-statistic or calibration slope, p-values for comparing the c-statistic of competing models).
-However, the relevance of such frequentist approach to uncertainty around NB as a decision-theoretic metric is doubtful\textsuperscript{3--5}.
+Uncertainty in conventional metrics of model performance is communicated using classical inferential methods (e.g., 95\% confidence interval {[}CI{]} around c-statistic or calibration slope).
+Similarly, sample size considerations when planning a validation study are based on inferential statistics\textsuperscript{5,6}.
+However, the relevance of this approach to uncertainty around NB as a decision-theoretic metric is doubtful, as arbitrary significance levels or pre-specified confidence bands do not necessarily translate to better decisions\textsuperscript{7--9}.